dazeczxc/dazeczxc/README.md

-### Hi! 👋 Everyone calls me DASECO.
+# Hi! 👋you can me DASECO.

-# My full name is Joshua Daseco
+## My full name is Joshua Daseco